Automattic/wordpress-activitypub/readme.txt

 * Improved: Added screen reader text for the "Follow Me" block for improved accessibility
 * Improved: Added `media_type` support to Activity-Object-Transformers
 * Improved: Clarified settings page text around which users get Activitypub profiles
+* Improved: Add a filter to the REST API moderators list
 * Fixed: Prevent hex color codes in HTML attributes from being added as post tags
 * Fixed: A typo in the custom post content settings
 * Fixed: Prevent draft posts from being federated when bulk deleted